cx-language/cx/docs/book/enum-types.md

 # Enum types

-C*'s enums are scoped and can optionally have associated values for each enum value.
+cx's enums are scoped and can optionally have associated values for each enum value.

 ```cs
 enum JsonValue {